imaginadine/CSC_53433_EP-2025-2026/README.md

 - Make sure you have Unity Hub and an Unity built installed (as we describe in *Introduction*)
 - In Unity Hub, click in `Open > Add project from disk`
 - Select the parent folder of the repository, containing the Unity project.
 You will differentiate it because it contains folders such as `Assets` or `Packages`.
 - Open the project by selecting the installed built of Unity.
+- In the project, open "SampleScene".
 That's all!